mui/material-ui/packages/pigment-css-react/README.md

 > **💡 Good to know**:
 >
-> The **theme** object is used at build time and does not exist in the final JS bundle.
-This means that components created using Pigment's `styled` can be used with React Server Components by default while still getting the benefits of theming.
+> The **theme** object is used at build time and does not exist in the final JavaScript bundle.
+This means that components created using Pigment CSS's `styled` can be used with React Server Components by default while still getting the benefits of theming.

 For example, in Next.js, you can define a theme in the `next.config.js` file like this: